impostorsguides/impostorsguides.github.io/rbenv/0-e-content.md

 zsh: = not found
 ```

-So does that mean we can’t use double-equals in zsh?
+So does that mean we can/t use double-equals in zsh?

 To answer this, I Google around a bit and find [this link](https://archive.ph/2iSkK) for a StackOverflow question.
 Apparently in `zsh`,...